uishi/FastHETrace/README.md

     -> added faster automorphism via simple permutation (`Permute` function in poly.h/cpp and DCRTPoly.h).

-		Note that the faster automorphism is applied to both 1-1) and 1-2) to conduct fair comparison.
+The faster automorphism is applied to both 1-1) and 1-2) to conduct fair comparison.

 ## Build and run

 ```
-   mkdir build && cd build && cmake .. & make
+   mkdir build && cd build && cmake .. && make
 ```

 #### Unrolling